I am having a fruitful week facilitating the Compassion Based Living Course (CBLC) teacher training retreat with my wonderful colleague Jan Mayor.

 My invitation to you this week is to notice whenever you are being self-critical.
 They try a short self-compassion break practice.
 The self-compassion break is also available on our Mindfulness Based Living app (link) available for free on the Apple and Google Play stores.

-Our Level 2: Responding with Compassion course is now open to all those who have done an eight week course in Mindfulness of whatever flavour (including MBSR and MBCT), via a short online ‘Access to Compassion’ course.
+Our Mindfulness Level 2 Course: Responding with Compassion is now open to all those who have done an eight week course in Mindfulness of whatever flavour (including MBSR and MBCT), via a short online ‘Access to Compassion’ course.

 Let’s be curious and see what can be learned from befriending our self-critic.
 May your lotus flower bloom!